What significance is there for us today in the words of Moses in Exodus 33:12-17 pleading for God's presence?

 What was I trying to say?
 Well, I was trying to thank our Creator for the greatest blessing mankind can receive, a blessing that Adam, for instance, enjoyed to its fullest.
 It was such an important thing to Moses that he told the Lord at Sinai, "If your Presence does not go with us, do not send us up from here" (Exodus 33:15, NIV).

-That evening as I tried to answer my little girl's question, I inwardly asked the Lord never to let me ignore the wonder of my communion with Him.
-I asked Him never to let "thank You for Your presence today" become just a stock phrase I put in every prayer without really thinking.
+That evening as I tried to answer my little girl's question, I also inwardly asked the Lord to never let me ignore the wonder of my communion with Him.
+I asked Him never to let "thank you for your presence today" become just a stock phrase I put in every prayer without really thinking.

 One day I stood in the aisle of a train from Rome to Florence talking with a businessman.
-A devout Roman Catholic, he was frustrated with what was happening in his "Christian" country: rising crime rate, political violence, corruption in government.
+A devout Roman Catholic, he was frustrated with what was happening in his "Christian" country: rising crime rate, political violence, and pervasive government corruption.

-Why is there emptiness in a country that professes to be more than 90 percent Christian?
-What would cause Cardinal Benelli, archbishop of Florence, to admit: "We Christians are in a minority in Italy.
+Why is there emptiness in a country that professes to be 90 percent Christian?
+What would cause Cardinal Benelli, then archbishop of Florence, to admit: "We Christians are in a minority in Italy.
 This country has returned to being a mission field"?

 Well, one reason for lament by the businessman and by Cardinal Benelli is that Christianity in Italy failed to displace the traditions and customs of ancient Rome.
 In many cases, the Italians' Christian beliefs are but a thin veneer over pagan ideas handed down for centuries by the inhabitants of that peninsula.
 For instance, several of the "saints" venerated as powerful protectors of this or that city or town are really nothing but old Greek and Roman gods in disguise.1

-The church, Italian observers have frequently noted, knows or at least suspects such syncretism, but allows it to stand as long as it doesn't interfere with fundamental doctrines. [ Missionary stories from Italy ]
+The church, Italian observers have frequently noted, knows or at least suspects such syncretism existgs , but allows it to stand as long as it doesn't interfere with fundamental doctrines.

-Perhaps the reason for the emptiness in a land considered Christian is to found in the conversation between Moses and the Lord in Exodus 33:12-15.
-Here is a church that has lost the urgency of having the presence of the Lord.
+Perhaps the reason for the emptiness in a land considered "Christian" is to be found in the conversation between Moses and the Lord reported in Exodus 33:7-15 after the golden calf episode.
+Italy is dominated by a church that seems to have lost the urgency of having the presence of the Lord.

 1St.
 Janarius, patron of Naples, is the most prominent example.
 Others include St. Liberata (patron of Ceretto Guidi) and St. Brigid (of Cassago Brianza).
-All these are examples of ancient Greek, Roman and Celtic gods and goddesses that became venerated as saints.
+All these were ancient Greek, Roman, and Celtic gods and goddesses that became venerated as Christian "saints."